-If nothing else, you should know your credit history and current credit score before you speak to any lender.
-This can be done easily by checking your FICO score or by obtaining a full credit report any of the major consumer credit reporting agencies such as Experian, Equifax, or TransUnion.
-If you have some drama in your credit history, and if you can afford to wait on your loan, it might be a good idea to try to repair your credit first.
-Pay off old debts if possible.
-A higher credit score and cleaner credit history presents a better picture to potential creditors.
+At the very least, you should be familiar with your credit history and current credit score before approaching any lender.
+This can be conveniently achieved by accessing your FICO score or obtaining a comprehensive credit report from major consumer credit reporting agencies like Experian, Equifax, or TransUnion.
+If there are blemishes in your credit history and you can afford to postpone your loan application, consider rectifying your credit beforehand.
+Settle outstanding debts if feasible.
+A higher credit score coupled with a cleaner credit history paints a more favorable portrait for potential creditors.

 While a solid credit rating and score hold significance, a stable and current income carries equal weight.
 Yet, merely having an existing income might not suffice—demonstrating a consistent income history is equally essential.
 Presenting evidence of responsible citizenship and contribution bolsters your chances of securing a sizable loan on advantageous terms.
 For self-employed individuals, showcasing several years of steady business income is crucial.

 Vigilance regarding your “debt-to-income ratio” is imperative.
 This metric is derived from dividing your gross monthly income by your aggregate monthly debt payments.
 Lenders employ this ratio to assess your repayment capacity for both current and prospective loans.
 When seeking a loan, request the minimum amount necessary.
 The sum you owe constitutes 30% of your FICO credit score.
 Minimizing your debt relative to your potential borrowing capacity enhances your credit score and can lead to lower loan interest rates.